00lhagen/Urban-Heat-Islands/README.md

 Please follow the instructions of the QGIS documentation.
 Make sure to install both QGIS (qgis) and the QGIS GRASS plugin (qgis-plugin-grass).

+**Texteditor:**

+To run the scripts you also need a Texteditor f.e.
+Atom or Visual Studio Code

 **We have used:**

 QGis version 3.16